 Electronic Prescribing Service

 We now use electronic prescribing within the practice.
 You are now able to choose any pharmacy from where you can collect your prescription and medication.
 You should contact the pharmacy of your choice for information and to sign up.
 More details are at:

 The Care Quality Commission (CQC) Inspection:

-The Cottons Medical Centre was inspected by the CQC on Wednesday 4 December 2019.
+The Cottons Medical Centre was inspected by the CQC on Wednesday 2nd December 2020.
 Their final report is published below and on the CQC website.
-The Practice was graded GOOD in 3 of the 5 categories and INADEQUATE in 2 of the 5 categories outlined below, with an overall grading of INADEQUATE.
-It has been placed in SPECIAL MEASURES for a period of 6 months.
+The Practice was graded GOOD in 4 of the 5 categories and REQUIRES IMPROVEMENT in 1 of the 5 categories outlined below, with an overall grading of GOOD.

 The CQC is the independent regulator of health and adult social care in England.